Skip to content

 1. Start InTime

-Double-click the InTime desktop shortcut shown on the left.
-This icon should appear on the desktop after InTime installation.
+InTime Desktop Icon After installation, run InTime by double-clicking the InTime desktop shortcut (shown on the left), which should appear on your desktop after a successful installation.

-Alternatively, open a command line terminal and enter the following command:
+Alternatively, open a commandline terminal and enter the following command:

 OS Path